 The price for business class for the Los Angeles – Charlotte – Miami – Panama – Miami – Los Angeles flights was $770, which is a good deal considering that a refundable, one-way, business-class ticket for MIA to LAX alone normally sells for about $900.
 I took the unusual step (for me) of purchasing the ticket to ensure sitting in business class on the 77W and to get double Elite Qualifying Miles (EQMs) plus a few thousand extra AAdvantage miles for all of the miles flown on this trip.
 The added EQMs aid in reaching my goal of earning eight SWUs by accumulating 200,000 EQMs on AA this year.

 The flight was scheduled to depart MIA at 5:00pm.
 After spending a few hours at the Plaza Premium lounge in Terminal E following my flight from Panama, I arrived at my gate in Terminal D at 4:30 just as boarding began.
 The boarding process was orderly in spite of the crowd of people at the gate.
 Soon I was at my seat, 4A.

-Flight 275 was scheduled to cover the 2,342 miles between MIA and LAX in five hours and 34 minutes.
-On this day the projected flight time was 23 minutes less.
+Flight 275 was scheduled to cover 2,342 direct miles between MIA and LAX in five hours and 34 minutes.
+On this day, the projected flight time was 23 minutes less.